Born in Cairns Base Hospital and raised in Gordonvale, Curtis Pitt continues his family’s long history of service to the

 Having attended Gordonvale Primary School, Gordonvale High School, St Mary’s College Woree, he has a Bachelor of Arts (Politics) from James Cook University in Cairns.

 Curtis is a person of integrity and believes strongly in family values.
 He is a hard worker who uses his drive and enthusiasm to serve the Mulgrave electorate and put the Far North first.
 Curtis and his wife Kerry have had four children – Isabel (deceased), six year-old Tristan, four year-old Layla, and two year-old Kobi.

 Parliamentary activity and committees

-Prior to the January 2015 election Curtis was Shadow Treasurer and Shadow Minister for Trade, Employment, Energy and Water Supply, Aboriginal and Torres Strait Islander Partnerships, Curtis is also Leader of Opposition Business in the Parliament.
+In Opposition, Curtis was Shadow Treasurer and Shadow Minister for Trade, Employment, Energy and Water Supply, Aboriginal and Torres Strait Islander Partnerships, Curtis was also Leader of Opposition Business in the Parliament.